SummaryRead the full fact sheet

 - a bladder scan to measure residual urine – urine left in the bladder after emptying

-The severity of bladder prolapses can be measured in several ways.
-‘Mild’, ‘moderate’ and ‘severe’ are not always completely accurate, as they depend on a person’s opinion.
+The severity of bladder prolapse can be measured in several ways.
+Terms such as ‘mild’, ‘moderate’ and ‘severe’ are not always completely accurate, as they depend on a person’s opinion, but are often used in day-to-day conversations to help people understand the severity of the prolapse.

 A more commonly used grading is: